nhemant2005/MultiAgent_Research_Bot/README.md

 ## Usage

-1. Open the Streamlit app in your browser (default: `http://localhost:8501`)
+1. Open the Streamlit app in your browser (or visit [hemmogptv1.streamlit.app](https://hemmogptv1.streamlit.app/))
 2. Enter a research topic in the input bar and click **🚀 Research**
-3. Watch each agent step complete in real time
+3. Watch all 5 agent steps complete in real time
-4. Read the final report and critic feedback side-by-side
+4. Read the **final revised report** and critic feedback side-by-side
+5. Expand **Original Draft** to compare it against the revised version
-5. Expand the raw search results and scraped content sections for source data
+6. Expand raw search results and scraped content for source data

 ---